anonymous98762022/Discussion_Personlized/README.md

 # Discussion_Personlized
+Comments are extracted from different famous websites like dailymail, The washington Post etc
 ## Dataset consists of following columns :
 - index: Unique id of the pair
 - genre: To which genre comments belong in this case it is Forum genre